 Air Fryer vs Baking

 This miso salmon can be easily cooked in the air fryer or oven.
 It just needs a few minutes longer in the oven at a higher temperature.
 No matter the cooking method, it’s important to let any protein rest after cooking.
-This is the secret to retain the juices in the salmon, instead of it spilling all over your plate.
+This is the secret to retaining the juices in the salmon, instead of it spilling all over your plate.

 What to Serve with Miso Salmon